rpenfold/promise-portal-react/README.md

 # react-promise-portal

 Modals in React are difficult for a couple main reasons.
 (1) They require a lot of boilerplate to set up, and (2) they are typically "fire and forget", so the caller cannot know what was the result of the user's interaction with the modal.
-PromisePortal solves these problems.
+PromisePortal solves these problems, and more.

 ## Installation

-For npm users:
+For npm:

 ```bash
 npm i react-promise-portal
 ```

-and for yarn:
+For yarn:

 ```bash
 yarn add react-promise-portal